 Easy access to the national park means you can spend your days exploring trails and backcountry.
 There are 98 rooms with more than a dozen styles to choose from, some equipped with kitchenettes or jetted tubs.

-You’ll also enjoy access to a swimming pool, fitness area, and hot tub.
-You can rent a bike from this lodge.
+There’s also a swimming pool, fitness area, and hot tub on site.
+You can rent bikes from this lodge for a family day out on the Legacy Trail.
 Traveling by bike is a great way to explore places you wouldn’t think of venturing with your car.
-Trails, back roads, and tucked away places around the quaint little town are easily-accessible on two wheels.
+Trails, back roads, and tucked-away places around the quaint little town are easily accessible on two wheels.

-Hope this list of Banff family hotels helps make your hotel choice more clear.
+Hope this list of Banff family hotels helps clarify your hotel choice.
 Enjoy your trip to the Rockies!

 Plan Your Trip to the Canadian Rockies